ajwills72/rminr/docs/README.md

 ## 6. Going further with R
 <a name="gfwr"></a>

+These are slightly more advanced materials, aimed at a final-year undergraduate psychology audience.

 - [Traditional ANOVA](more-on-anova.html): Just in case someone insists you use the older, p-value based, approach to ANOVA ... and you don't feel like saying 'no'.